Keris Mas: Asas 50

 It is still a registered body until today.
 Its motto however has since developed to "Seni Bina Manusia" or "Literature develops humanity".
 Its primary philosophy however still maintains.
 ASAS 50 has also since developed its youth wing to develop and nurture budding talents.
 Today, its youth wing is led by highly motivated individuals who each is developing their own identity, approach, and style towards the Malay literature, language and culture.

 Awards

-In 1976, he was given the Pejuang Sastera (Literary Pioneer) award by the third Prime Minister of Malaysia, Tun Hussein Onn.

 In 1981, he became the first recipient of the Sasterawan Negara award.

 In 1989, he was also conferred an honorary doctorate in literature by Universiti Sains Malaysia (The Science University of Malaysia).

 Death

 Keris Mas died on 9 March 1992 from a heart attack at the Kuala Lumpur General Hospital, at 3am.
 At the time of his death, he was survived by his wife, Roswita Ali and two children, Hayati and Amir, and seven grandchildren.
 He was buried at the Bukit Kiara Muslim Cemetery, Kuala Lumpur.